DETAILED ACTION

 The judicial exception is not integrated into a practical application.
 Claim 1 as a whole amounts to: “apply it” (or an equivalent) with the judicial exception, or merely include instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea.

-Claim 1 recites the additional elements of: (i) a server secured within a private cloud; (ii) a database (to programmatically associate data; for being queried); (iii) a GUI (for updating interfaces) comprising a travel policies interface and a travel policy control, wherein the GUI is configured to be displayed on a networked workstation; and (iv) automated enforcement, automatically blocking, and programmatically associate data.
+Claim 1 recites the additional elements of: (i) a server secured within a private cloud, the server in communication with a networked workstation via an internet gateway; (ii) prevent caching of information to non-volatile storage and using only volatile computer memory to transmit and display information; (iii) a database (to programmatically associate data; for being queried); (iv) a GUI (for updating interfaces) comprising a travel policies interface and a travel policy control, wherein the GUI is configured to be displayed on the networked workstation, and the GUI is configured to return the travel policies interface to a previous step; and (v) automated enforcement, and programmatically associate data.

 Accordingly, these additional elements, when viewed as a whole/ordered combination (See Figs. 1 and 4) do not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.
 Thus, the claim is directed to an abstract idea.